-Although most of us would not categorize this incident as “dog aggression” and would attribute it to some poor decisions made by the people involved, the story clearly illustrates some universal realities of our canine companions: all dogs have teeth and all dogs bite.
+This story clearly illustrates that issues with aggression in dogs can affect people in almost any place at almost any time.
+All dogs have teeth and all dogs bite.
 They bite other animals, they bite each other and they bite humans.
 Dogs use their mouths and teeth to communicate; sometimes they growl, sometimes they nip and sometimes they bite.
 Ninety-nine percent of emergency room treated dog bites are rated as minor punctures and lacerations.
 About half of the people who require medical attention as a result of a dog bite are children.

 The reasons for actual dog attacks (as opposed to incidents of simple and avoidable injuries) are often complex, but the answer to preventing dog attacks is relatively simple: humane care and control of dogs is often all that is needed to prevent most dog attacks.
 The National Canine Research Council's investigations into dog bite-related fatalities reveals the majority of these tragic cases involved circumstances where owners failed to provide necessary care and human control of their dogs: 1) failure by dog owners to spay or neuter dogs not involved in a responsible breeding program; 2) maintaining dogs in semi-isolation on chains or in pens; 3) allowing dogs to run loose; 4) neglecting or abusing dogs; 5) maintaining dogs not as household pets, but as guard dogs, fighting dogs, intimidation dogs, breeding dogs or yard dogs; and 6) allowing children to interact with unfamiliar dogs.